 Your gifts to the Fund for Lenoir-Rhyne continue to make it possible for the University to offer quality higher education and one-of-a-kind experiences for its students.
 With your help, students are able to receive a well-rounded education with opportunities that extend well beyond the classroom.

-Reunion Weekend gives alumni celebrating their 25th or 50th anniversary of graduation a chance to return to campus and celebrate their lifelong connection to LR.
+Reunion Weekendgives alumni celebrating their 25th, 40th or 50th anniversary of graduation a chance to return to campus and celebrate their lifelong connection to LR.
 Reunion committees are comprised of alumni who volunteer to help plan the weekend and raise money in support of their class gift.

-Reunion is a fun weekend that includes a class dinner on Friday night and back-to-school classes, a lunch and campus tours on Saturday.
+Reunion is a fun weekend that includes a class dinner and other special events for the celebrating classes.
 Whether you’re on campus all the time or it’s been awhile, you’ll love this opportunity to celebrate being a Bear.

 The Alumni Advantage program allows LR alumni to earn a master's degree at a discounted rate.
 The growing graduate program offers more than 30 graduate programs, including fully online degree options, and flexible scheduling designed to meet the needs of working professionals.